WE DID IT!THANK YOU FOR HELPING CREATE A SAFER 6TH AVENUE EAST

 PHASE 1: RESURFACING

-These major traffic calming and pedestrian safety measures are being included in 2025 Resurfacing because of your community input.
+These major traffic calming and pedestrian safety measures were included in 2025 Resurfacing because of your community input.
 Thank you for being part of the change!

 Click the image to learn more about each change.